Gerard de Malynes: Life

 In 1609 Malynes was a commissioner on mint affairs, along with Thomas Knyvet, 1st Baron Knyvet, Sir Richard Martin, John Williams the king's goldsmith, and others.
 Shortly afterwards he engaged in a scheme for supplying a deficiency in the currency, of coins of small value, by the issue of farthing tokens.
 Private traders had for some years infringed the royal prerogative by striking farthing tokens in lead.
 A proposal which seems to have been inspired by Malynes, was put forth in 1612 to remedy this.
 The scheme was adopted, and John Harington, 2nd Baron Harington of Exton obtained the patent for supplying the new coins (10 April 1613), which he assigned to Malynes and William Cockayne, in accordance with an agreement previously made with the former.
 On the withdrawal of Cockayne, who did not like the terms of the original grant, Malynes was joined by John Couchman.
 But from the first the contractors were unfortunate.
 The Duke of Lennox tried to obtain the patent from Lord Harington by offering better terms than Malynes.
 The new farthings, which were called "Haringtons", were unpopular.
 They were refused in Staffordshire, Derbyshire, Flint, and Denbigh; and even in counties where they were accepted the demand for them was low, and in six months the issue was less than £600.
 The death of Lord Harington in 1614 gave rise to new difficulties, the patent was infringed, and private traders continued to issue illegal coins.

 Malynes, in a petition which he addressed to the king from the Fleet Prison (16 February 1619) complained that he had been ruined by his employers, who insisted on paying him in his own farthings.
 But he appears to have surmounted these difficulties.
 In 1622 he gave evidence on the state of the coinage before the standing commission on trade.
 Malynes was impressed with the effects of usurers on the poorer classes.
 He proposed the adoption of a system of pawnbroking and a mount of piety, under government control.
 In this way he hoped to enable poor people to obtain loans at a moderate rate of interest.

 In 1622 Malynes and fellow merchant Edward Misselden began a famous dispute on free trade.
+Malynes opposed free trade.

 Malynes addressed a petition to the House of Commons of 1641.